Constellation-Labs/documentation-hub/stargazer/Guide/sendingRPCRequests.md

 <head>
   <meta
     name="description"
-    content="Communication with the network is done via RPC requests, this guide will show you how to send a RPC request and how to interpret responses."
+    content="Communication with the wallet is sent via RPC requests.
+This guide will show you how to send a RPC request and how to interpret responses."
   />
   <style>{`
     :root {